south-african-english

 English is currently only the fourth most spoken language in South Africa, with less than 10% of the population actively speaking it.
 However, English is understood by most South Africans in urban areas and you’ll hear English on South African TV and other media.

-The history of the presence of Germanic languages like English and Afrikaans (which was developed from the Dutch language) in South Africa is unfortunately not a happy one.
+The history of the presence of Germanic languages like English and Afrikaans in South Africa is unfortunately not a happy one.

 South Africa was colonized by the Dutch in the 1600s and the British in the 1700s, which is why English and Afrikaans are spoken there.
-Apartheid, not dissimilar from Segregation in the U.S., was a policy and attempt for white South Africans in the 1940s through the late ’90s to rule over native South Africans.
-Under apartheid, black South Africans were required to carry and present IDs constantly, had very few rights, couldn’t use public facilities and were forced to speak Afrikaans in school.
+Apartheid (Afrikaans for “separateness”), similar to segregation in the U.S., was a racist policy that upheld white South African rule over the indigenous population from the 1940s to the late 1990s.
+Under apartheid, black South Africans were required to carry IDs, had very few rights, couldn’t use public facilities and were forced to speak Afrikaans in school.

-The fact that English is the main language used in South African media and government announcements today when not everyone in South Africa even speaks the language shows the ever-present relationship between colonialist language and power in the country.
-This is worth knowing and understanding before diving into South African English.
+The fact that English is the main language used in South African media and government announcements today when not everyone in South Africa even speaks the language shows the ongoing relationship between colonialist language and power in the country.

-What we’re saying is that it’s important to understand how diverse and rich South Africa is when it comes to language, as well as the history of English here.
-Also, as you’ll see below, some South African English words developed from other neighboring languages—knowing this can help you remember them.
+But it’s also important to understand how diverse and rich South Africa is when it comes to language, as well as the complex history of English here as a colonial force.
+Many South African English words and slang are from the country’s other languages.

-In addition to learning South African English, try learning more about Zulu or Xhosa or the Sotho languages as well.
+In addition to learning South African English, try learning more about Zulu, Xhosa or the Sotho languages.
 The more you know about all the languages spoken in South Africa, the better you’ll do when you travel there!

 1. “Eish!”